fstark/fdasm/README.md

     A toolbar with all the modes
     A direct entry of an address (or label)

+# BUGS

+- [Data] Sync of the "Data Window" with the disassembly view is not working properly
+- [Code] Disassembly should not attempt to scroll to address out of ROM (may display the differently)
+- [Adrs] OP46 (for instance) does not appear in the window (but should as it is referenced from df54)
+- [Code] Jumping to an address from a duplicated window moves the main window

 # TODO

+- Data display modes
+- Data filter (search for bytes/words)
+- Autoscroll to address when duplicating a panel
 - Make silent labels
 - Make code a data panel at an address [DONE]
 - History in data panels [DONE]